Get Started

 • Avoid fabric softeners and bleach

-Now let’s take a look at the color vibrancy element of these two methods.
-Sublimation allows for multiple color designs and gradients.
-This method uses four primary colors to print all designs: cyan, magenta, yellow, and black, also known as CMYK.
-Considering the fact that sublimation is usually done on light-colored fabrics, white parts will be the blank spaces left on the garment.
+Sublimation printing allows vibrant colors, multi-color designs, and gradients.
+This method uses four primary colors to print all designs: cyan, magenta, yellow, and black ink, also known as CMYK.
 The downside is that sublimation printing doesn’t support specialty inks and other extras like glitter.

-When it comes to fabric suitability, sublimation is best for synthetic fabrics, which often means sportswear.
+When it comes to fabric suitability, sublimation printing works best with synthetic fabrics, which often means sportswear.
 This includes different polyester blends and polymer-coated fabrics.
 Although it’s possible to sublimate cotton fabric, sublimation is a better fit for garments that contain nylon, spandex, neoprene, and other synthetics.
 Sublimation isn’t only used for printing on clothing, it works well for ceramic and enamel mugs, phone cases, and much more.

 In fact, Printful is partnered with Kornit, whose equipment uses less energy and produces close to zero wastewater during the printing process.
-The inks used by Kormit are toxin-free, non-hazardous, and contain no animal by-products.
-This is great news if you’re interested in sustainable production.
+Kornit’s inks are toxin-free, non-hazardous, and contain no animal by-products.
+This is great news if you’re interested in sustainable production for your brand.

 Source: Kornit